Skip to main content

 Woman checking bank balance on her laptop and writing it on a notebook

-What type of remortgage fees will I pay?
+What type of remortgage costs will I pay?

-Fees associated with remortgaging fall into two main categories, those that you may need to pay in order to leave your existing mortgage deal, and those you need to pay to arrange your new one.
-Not all lenders will charge every type of fee, and it can be possible to remortgage with no fees at all, however, this won’t necessarily offer you the best long-term benefits.
+Remortgage fees fall into those you may need to pay to leave your existing mortgage deal, and those you'll need to pay to arrange your new deal.
+Not all lenders charge every type of fee.
+For example, when some lenders offer a remortgage, solicitor fees are included, and some even offer deals with no fees at all.
+That said, a fee-free remortgage won’t necessarily offer you the best long-term benefits.

 Early repayment charges (ERCs)

-Unless you’re already on your lender's SVR (standard variable rate) it’s highly likely that you will have to pay ERCs if you leave your deal before it ends.
+Unless you’re already on your lender's SVR (standard variable rate) it’s likely you'll have to pay ERCs to leave your deal before it's end date.

-Fixed-rate deals usually last between two and ten years, and you’ll typically have to wait until that period ends if you want to switch mortgages without paying early repayment charges.
+Fixed-rate deals usually last between two and ten years - but can be longer.
+Typically you have to wait until the deal terms ends to be able to switch mortgages without paying early repayment charges.

-You’re often able to secure a new remortgage deal three to six months before your deal comes to an end, which will automatically come into effect when it does.
-This can be a great way to lock in an interest rate that may not be around when your deal ends.
+With most lenders you can secure a new remortgage deal six months before your current deal's end date - which can be a great way to lock in an interest rate that may not be around when your deal ends - especially when future rates are difficult to predict.

 Is it possible to Remortgage without paying ERCs?

-Waiting for your current deal to end will allow you to remortgage without having to pay any ERCs at all, however, of course, personal circumstances may not always allow for this.
+Waiting for your current deal to end is the best way to avoid paying ERCs, but personal circumstances may not always allow for this.

-If you’re desperate to leave your existing deal, you may be able to avoid paying ERCs immediately, however, you won’t be able to avoid them completely.
+If you’re desperate to leave your existing deal, you may be able to avoid paying ERCs immediately, as some lenders let you to increase your loan to cover them.
+However, keep in mind this will raise the LTV (loan-to-value) of your borrowing, which may affect the rates available to you.

-You will also end up paying interest on early repayment charges that are added to your mortgage, so bear in mind that this is not always the most cost-effective option in the long term.
+You'll also pay interest on ERCs that are added to your mortgage balance, so it's not always the most cost-effective option in the long term.

 Deeds release/Admin fees